yangcht/radex_emcee/README.md

 ## Why use `RADEX`+`emcee` rather than using `RADEX` grids?

-- This code combines `emcee` and `RADEX`, performing MCMC sampling on the RADEX-parameters space WITHOUT predefined grids, which leads to faster a convergence time and a better sampling of the parameter space.
+- This code combines `emcee` and `RADEX`, performing MCMC sampling in the RADEX-parameters space WITHOUT predefined grids, which leads to faster a convergence time and a better sampling of the parameter space.
 - This code directly samples the parameter space with the Affine Invariant Markov chain Monte Carlo (MCMC) Ensemble sampler.
 This allows a much better sampling of the parameter space.

 ## Installation & usage:

-### Comments:
-- Note the code is updated to work with Python 3.7.
-	- Python 3.8 *may* have issues with the `pyradex` package, you *may* encounter a decimal issue (more [here](https://github.com/keflavich/pyradex/issues/31)).
-- **How to analyse the stored chains**: you can always check the pickle files without the need to rerun the whole code again.
-Just use the `replot()` function to visualise the results.

 ### Dependence:

 - `PyRadex`: https://github.com/keflavich/pyradex
-	- You should have `f2py` installed
 - `emcee`: https://github.com/dfm/emcee
 - `corner`: https://github.com/dfm/corner.py
 - other common packages: `numpy`, `scipy`, `astropy`, `astroquery`
-	- the code has been tested for `numpy 1.18.5`, `scipy 1.5.0`, and `astropy 4.0.1`.

-### How to produce plots:
+### How to produce resulting plots:
+- The results are stored in the `.pickle` files
-- Just run `replot('source_name')` after executing the python script in `IPython`.
+- Just run `replot(“source_name”)’ after executing the python script in `IPython`.
+- You can always check the `.pickle` files without the need to rerun the whole code again.

 ### Change number of walkers and iterations:
 - In `emcee_radex.py`, change the numbers between line 404-406.